pandax54/address-book-api/README.md

 $ $ docker run --name [image-name] -e POSTGRES_PASSWORD=[set your password] -p [set your port]:5432 -d postgres

 ```

+4. Configure the name and other attributes of your database on ormconfig.json file and run migration.
+(Next topic)

 ### Setting the ormconfig.json
 In the root you must configure the ```ormconfig.json```with your informations: